muabanhangtiki/ripwc/README.md

 # ripwc

 `ripwc` is a high-performance rewrite of the GNU `wc` (word count) utility, implemented in Rust for speed and efficiency.
 It counts lines, words, characters, bytes, and maximum line lengths in files or directories, optimized for low-memory systems (e.g., 4GB RAM) while processing large datasets.
 Using unsafe Rust for pointer arithmetic, loop unrolling, and `rayon` for parallelism, `ripwc` achieves up to ~49x speedup (in my tests).
+To be clear, this was just something I wanted to try and was amazed by how much quicker it was when I did it myself.
+There's no expectation of this actually replacing wc or any other tools.

 ## Features
 - **Counts**: Lines (`-l`), words (`-w`), characters (`-m`), bytes (`-c`), and maximum line length (`-L`).